Digital electronics: History

 At the University of Manchester, a team under the leadership of Tom Kilburn designed and built a machine using the newly developed transistors instead of vacuum tubes.
 Their "transistorised computer", and the first in the world, was operational by 1953, and a second version was completed there in April 1955.
 From 1955 and onwards, transistors replaced vacuum tubes in computer designs, giving rise to the "second generation" of computers.
-Compared to vacuum tubes, transistors were smaller, more reliable, had indefinite lifespans, and required less power than vacuum tubes - thereby giving off less heat, and allowing much denser concentrations of circuits, up to tens of thousands in a relatively compact space.
+Compared to vacuum tubes, transistors were smaller, more reliable, had indefinite lifespans, and required less power than vacuum tubes - thereby giving off less heat and allowing much denser concentrations of circuits, up to tens of thousands in a relatively compact space.

 In 1955, Carl Frosch and Lincoln Derick discovered silicon dioxide surface passivation effects.
 In 1957 Frosch and Derick, using masking and predeposition, were able to manufacture silicon dioxide field effect transistors; the first planar transistors, in which drain and source were adjacent at the same surface.
-At Bell Labs, the importance of Frosch and Derick technique and transistors was immediately realized.
+At Bell Labs, the importance of the Frosch and Derick technique and transistors was immediately realized.
 Results of their work circulated around Bell Labs in the form of BTL memos before being published in 1957.
 At Shockley Semiconductor, Shockley had circulated the preprint of their article in December 1956 to all his senior staff, including Jean Hoerni, who would later invent the planar process in 1959 while at Fairchild Semiconductor.
 At Bell Labs, J.R.
 Ligenza and W.G.
 Spitzer studied the mechanism of thermally grown oxides, fabricated a high quality Si/SiO_{2} stack and published their results in 1960.
 Following this research at Bell Labs, Mohamed Atalla and Dawon Kahng proposed a silicon MOS transistor in 1959 and successfully demonstrated a working MOS device with their Bell Labs team in 1960.
 The team included E. E. LaBate and E. I. Povilonis who fabricated the device; M. O. Thurston, L. A. D’Asaro, and J. R. Ligenza who developed the diffusion processes, and H. K. Gummel and R. Lindner who characterized the device.